unpoly/unpoly/src/unpoly/pages/skipping-rendering.md

 The response may include a full HTML document, but only the [targeted fragment](/targeting-fragments) will be updated on the page.
 Other elements from the response will be discarded.

-An `up:fragment:loaded` listener may mutate `event.renderOptions.target` to render a different selector.
+The server may choose to [only render content that is targeted](/optimizing-responses).

 ### Preserving elements in a targeted fragment